Live Beta

 Running a Row Scan

-The two-question method works one center at a time.
+The two-question heuristic works one cell at a time.
+The grid itself is built to be read by row (a capacity across all five domains) or by column (a domain across all four capacities); the scans below are an article-original way to practice that row/column reading by hand.
 A row scan takes one capacity and runs it across all five domains, revealing the pattern of that capacity’s functioning.

 Pick one capacity.
 Open is the most intuitive starting point because its three states — Closing, Receiving, Flooding — are the easiest to recognize in daily life.